Predicting kernel regression learning curves from only raw data statistics

 After bounding the eigenvalues, we will use the second theorem to bound the eigenvectors.
 However, we need something more, because we need to bound the eigenvector rotations of \textit{segments} of the spectrum, and the segment may be badly separated within, even though it is well-separated from other segments.

-Therefore, we need to handle the rotations \textit{reducing subspaces}.
+Therefore, we need to handle the rotations of \textit{reducing subspaces}, not eigenspaces.
 A reducing subspace for an operator $A$ is a closed subspace $V$, such that $A(V) \subset V$.
 For self-adjoint operators, the reducing subspaces are direct sums of eigenspaces.
 In particular, the span of an eigenvector is a reducing subspace.